A open-palm hand facing forward, a sign of 'no' in relation to harassment.

 It is important to note that an individual of any gender or sex can be responsible for unwanted sexual conduct, not just someone of the opposite sex.

-Consensual or mutual sexual interactions are not harassment because it is invited.
+Consensual or mutual sexual interactions cannot be categorised in this way because it is invited.
 This does not mean that any previous sexual conducted cannot be considered harassment as the result of an individual consenting in one instance.

 What are Employers’ Responsibilities?